Delivering highly available solutions that organisations can rely on to improve productivity and performance.

 Discover more about the technology that can help you succeed through our insightful guides, white papers and videos.

-Redcentric (“we’” , “us’”) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
+Redcentric (“we’,“us’”) are committed to ensuring the security and protection of the personal information that we process, and to provide a compliant and consistent approach to data protection.
 We have always had a robust and effective data protection program in place which complies with existing law and abides by the data protection principles.
-However, we recognise our obligations in updating and expanding this program to meet the demands of the GDPR and the UK’s Data Protection Bill.
+However, we recognised our obligations in updating and expanding this program to meet the demands of the GDPR and the UK’s Data Protection Act 2018.

-We are dedicated to safeguarding the personal information under our remit and in maintaining a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the new Regulation.
-Our preparation and objectives for GDPR compliance have been summarised in this statement and include our implementation of the new data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.
+We are dedicated to safeguarding the personal information under our remit and in maintaining a data protection regime that is effective, fit for purpose and demonstrates an understanding of, and appreciation for the GDPR Regulation.
+Our objectives for GDPR compliance have been summarised in this statement and include our implementation of the data protection roles, policies, procedures, controls and measures to ensure maximum and ongoing compliance.

-Redcentric already operate a consistent level of data protection and security across our entire organisation and confirm our full compliance in line with the 25th May 2018 deadline.
+Redcentric already operated a consistent level of data protection and security across our entire organisation and were able to successfully implement the necessary changes to fully comply with the GDPR requirements to meet what was the deadline of 25th May 2018.

 – Information Audit – carrying out a company-wide information audit to identify and assess what personal information we hold, where it comes from, how and why it is processed and if and to whom it is disclosed.